Reel

 About & Legal

 Shows the current app version, links to the Privacy Policy, Terms of Service, and online User Manual, and a support email link.
+The section signs off with Reel by 24bit Studio.

 Multi-Track Band Recording